 However, those who are psychologically addicted to the substance can experience Fluoxetine withdrawal symptoms once they stop using it.
 However, it is technically considered an “antidepressant discontinuation syndrome” rather than addiction.

 Prozac Addiction Treatment

 Fluoxetine is an effective antidepressant, and it’s usually the first choice of many physicians.
 Unfortunately, people who abuse the substance can become addicted to it.
 Prozac addiction treatment is necessary if someone experiences withdrawal symptoms or in case of Fluoxetine overdose.
 Specialized treatment facilities can explain how to stop taking Prozac for good and remove it from the system.
-Using advanced treatment methods, including using a Prozac placebo or cognitive behavioral therapies, these facilities will help you overcome the withdrawal symptoms in comfort.
+Using advanced treatment methods, including using a Prozac placebo or cognitive behavioral therapies, these facilities will help to overcome the withdrawal symptoms in comfort.

-If you or a loved one suffer from Prozac addiction or from withdrawal symptoms as a result of giving up fluoxetine and would like to receive more information about specialized rehab and addiction centers, call our 24-hour hotline at (888)-459-5511 to talk to an informed representative.
+If a loved one suffer from Prozac addiction or from withdrawal symptoms as a result of giving up fluoxetine and would like to receive more information about specialized rehab and addiction centers, call our 24-hour hotline at (888)-459-5511 to talk to an informed representative.

 Calls to our general hotline may be answered by Niznik Behavioral Health or other private treatment providers.